 The Patagonia Quandary earns top marks for versatility.
 If you want to go all-in on style, we would recommend the Prana Brion, which we think looks the most fashionable of any model that we tested.

 These shorts are best used for day hikes and adventures where you need the flexibility to move between backcountry and frontcountry on the same day.
 They do well on distance hikes too, but we find that the roughness of the fabric is not ideally suited for comfort in the long haul.
 If you are looking to pack light, they can easily double as a swimsuit.

 At $130, we don't think that the value is quite there.
 Not that we don't enjoy these shorts, we just think that is a bit much to pay for any pair, regardless of most factors.
 However, that is not to say we don't think they will last.
 For the committed hiker, there is no reason why you couldn't get hundreds of good wears out of them.

 The Arc'teryx Palisade is the short you grab when you need a simple pair that performs.
-Every pocket is zippered, so you never have to worry about objects falling out, and careful design elements, like the felted inner waistband, add to the impression that these Top Pick winners are made with an eye toward actual hikers.
+Every pocket is zippered, so you never have to worry about objects falling out, and careful design elements, like the felted inner waistband, add to the impression that these shorts are made with an eye toward actual hikers.
 Though there are a couple of things that we would want to change about this model to make them truly top of the line, we would gladly buckle them up for our next adventure.

 — Ben Applebaum-Bauch